omridevk/circuit-ui/.changeset/chilled-numbers-occur.md

 '@sumup/design-tokens': minor
 ---

-Updated the body background color to white and darkened the overlay color.
+Updated the body background color to white, darkened the overlay color, and added a new border radius (`theme.borderRadius.peta`).